w3f/Grants-Program/applications/delightfuldot.md

 We set a vision for `delightfuldot` to become an essential part of Polkadot & Kusama ecosystem, so dapps can leverage its utilities to connect to and interact with hundreds of networks quickly and smoothly without having to think about memory consumption.

-This proposal is asking for a grant to support the first development phase of `delightfuldot` for the foundational modules with core functionalities and compatibility layer with `@polkadot/api`.
+This proposal is asking for a grant to support the first development phase of `delightfuldot` for the foundational modules with core functionalities.
 More details are in the upcoming section.

 **2.4.
-What to build**

-_**2.4.a.
-Foundational modules with core functionalities**_
+Foundational modules with core functionalities**

 This step, we aim to lay out all the necessary foundational pieces of the library and put all of them together to form the core functionalities, including: